Methods of detecting exoplanets: Astrometry

 Astrometry is the oldest search method for extrasolar planets, and was originally popular because of its success in characterizing astrometric binary star systems.
 It dates back at least to statements made by William Herschel in the late 18th century.
 He claimed that an unseen companion was affecting the position of the star he cataloged as 70 Ophiuchi.
 The first known formal astrometric calculation for an extrasolar planet was made by William Stephen Jacob in 1855 for this star.
 Similar calculations were repeated by others for another half-century until finally refuted in the early 20th century.

 For two centuries claims circulated of the discovery of unseen companions in orbit around nearby star systems that all were reportedly found using this method, culminating in the prominent 1996 announcement, of multiple planets orbiting the nearby star Lalande 21185 by George Gatewood.
 None of these claims survived scrutiny by other astronomers, and the technique fell into disrepute.
 Unfortunately, changes in stellar position are so small—and atmospheric and systematic distortions so large—that even the best ground-based telescopes cannot produce precise enough measurements.
 All claims of a planetary companion of less than 0.1 solar mass, as the mass of the planet, made before 1996 using this method are likely spurious.
 In 2002, the Hubble Space Telescope did succeed in using astrometry to characterize a previously discovered planet around the star Gliese 876.

 The space-based observatory Gaia, launched in 2013, is expected to find thousands of planets via astrometry, but prior to the launch of Gaia, no planet detected by astrometry had been confirmed.
-SIM PlanetQuest was a US project (cancelled in 2010) that would have had similar exoplanet finding capabilities to Gaia.
+SIM PlanetQuest was a US project (canceled in 2010) that would have had similar exoplanet finding capabilities to Gaia.